 Petunia himself plays guitars, keyboards and baritone ukulele and has an impressive cast of musicians with him, including his regular band, The Vipers.
 The music sometimes has the feel of carefully arranged discordance – ‘Gunned Down’ has sawing strings that match Petunia’s strained vocals – and sometimes of a band that’s having a lot of fun – ‘They Almost Had Me Believing’ is another slice of rockabilly with some sparkling electric guitar from Stephen Nikleva and lap steel from Jimmy Roy.
 By the end we’ve heard Americana, countrty, jazz and something that might have been derived from a mariachi band.

 I’m not suggesting that you’ll like all the album – you may not like any of it – but you should take a listen.

-If you would like to order a copy of the one of the albums (in CD or Vinyl), download them or just listen to snippets of selected tracks (track previews are usually on the download page) then click on the PETUNIA – Inside Of You link to be taken to our associated partner Amazon’s website.
+If you would like to order a copy of the album (in CD or Vinyl), download it or just listen to snippets of selected tracks (track previews are usually on the download page) then click on the PETUNIA – Inside Of You link to be taken to our associated partner Amazon’s website.
 Buying through Amazon on folking.com helps us to recover a small part of our running costs, so please order anything you need as every little purchase helps us.

 DOWNLOAD – [CD]